bmahlbrand/trichochet/README.md

 ##To Do
-1. Improve Disk Physics
-2. Fix on round restart, character still has the physics movement from before and may fall consequtivally
+2. Fix on round restart, character still has the physics movement from before and may fall consecutively
-3. When timer ends, End Game
-4. Add delay to round restart/start(disable firing guns while falling)
-5. Menu for Music/Disk Color
-6. Clean up arena environment
-7. Fix scoreboard fonts

-##Future
+3. add fourth music choice
+4. add music looping??

+##If time
 1. Change disk throw velocity on mouse charge